 Yet the stories of these women are often overlooked, eclipsed by their male counter parts.
 In many cases they are missing from the history books completely.
 This exhibition celebrates these unsung heroes, giving women activists their proper place in history.

-This year, as we mark the 50th anniversary of the founding of the Gay Liberation Front (GLF) in London, we celebrate queer women activists in our communities.
-Queer women have especially struggled to have their voices heard in historical narratives.
+This year, as we mark the 50th anniversary of the founding of the Gay Liberation Front (GLF) in London, we celebrate personal identities that do not correspond to established ideas of sexuality and gender, especially heterosexual norms women activists in our communities. personal identities that do not correspond to established ideas of sexuality and gender, especially heterosexual norms women have especially struggled to have their voices heard in historical narratives.
 Feeling like they did not fit in to the male dominated gay rights scene, yet actively rejected from the Women's Liberation Movement, they often found themselves politically homeless and socially isolated.
 With the more recent emergence of the trans-rights campaign, sadly this discord continues today.

 Thanks to The National Heritage Lottery Fund for their generous support, and our dedicated team of volunteers.
 Thanks also to our craftivists Kate Rollison and Carolyn Abbott, the Boundary Women's Group at St Hilda's, Bishopsgate Institute and Waltham Forest Oral History Society.

 Most of all, thanks to all the women who have kindly shared their stories.
 You are an inspiration!

 To make the exhibition as accessible as possible for all ages we have included a glossary.
 We hope you find this useful!